 Warren Conference Center and Inn owes its humble beginnings to a famous inventor and inspirational man, Henry Ellis Warren, and his devoted wife, Edith Smith Warren.
-Today when you visit 529 Chestnut Street in Ashland, Massachusetts you see a modern Conference Center and Inn located in a rustic setting only 25 miles from one of New England’s most active business hubs, Boston.
+Today when you visit 529 Chestnut Street in Ashland, Massachusetts, you see a modern Conference Center and Inn located in a rustic setting only 25 miles from one of New England’s most active business hubs, Boston.
 Our beautiful lodges, conference buildings and Inn did not always grace these grounds.

-In 1907 the land that Warren Conference Center and Inn is now on was a working farm.
+In 1907, the land that Warren Conference Center and Inn is now on was a working farm.
 Henry, known best for his invention of the Telechron clock, rented half of a farm house located on the property (known today as The Warren House, which has five meeting rooms) after he married a childhood friend, Edith Smith.
-Later on, they bought the entire house, 45 acres around it and two adjoining farms for a total of 175 acres comprising his “Upland Farm."
+Later on, they bought the entire house, 45 acres around it and two adjoining farms for a total of 175 acres comprising his “Upland Farm”.
 Where CEOs, managers, and investment analysts now walk, used to be a pasture for a fine breed of purebred cows!

 In 1957, after the death of Henry, Edith donated 40 acres of their farm to Northeastern University as The Warren Center for Physical Education and Recreation.
 Always a philanthropist like her husband, Edith made it a summer camp for handicapped and underprivileged children.
 Along these same lines, 30 acres were donated for a 4-H Center, which is today situated across the road from the Warren Conference Center and Inn.
-The dedication of The Warren Center took place on May 12, 1967 at which time the Warren Benevolent Society, started by Edith, made an additional donation of 104 acres to Northeastern University.
+The dedication of The Warren Center took place on May 12, 1967, at which time the Warren Benevolent Society, started by Edith, made an additional donation of 104 acres to Northeastern University.
 The College was the primary user of the facility for its recreation and physical education curricula.

 Warren Conference Center and Inn is constantly adding to its rich heritage of serving the people of New England and abroad.
 Come and visit Ashland and see what we’re all about.

-Located along Chestnut Street the fields are a prime location to host a corporate outing of any size.
+Located along Chestnut Street, the fields are a prime location to host a corporate outing of any size.

-This 3200 sq. ft. private tented pavilion with paved ground and is located right in the middle of all of the excitement in the Athletic Fields.
+This 3200 sq. ft. private tented pavilion with paved ground is located right in the middle of all of the excitement in the Athletic Fields.
 All activities, including guest parking, can be found in one spot for your group.
 This tent also has French window sides in case of inclement weather.
 This tent can accommodate up to 250 people.
 Additional tents can be rented for additional guest coverage.

 A 1000 sq. ft. open front brick patio adjacent to our dining room.
 This location is ideal for smaller groups that would like to remain in an intimate setting.
 This location can accommodate up to 50 people.

-Located on the back side of the Hayden Lodge this 2200 sq. ft. tented patio overlooks one of our luscious lawns and features its own private horseshoe pit.
+Located on the back side of the Hayden Lodge, this 2200 sq. ft. tented patio overlooks one of our luscious lawns and features its own private horseshoe pit.
 Close to the entrance to the waterfront, the covered patio accommodates groups up to 200.

-Our outdoor terrace located on the backside of the Inn features a wooden deck overlooking a beautiful curved brick patio with access to the path to the waterfront.
+Our outdoor terrace located on the backside of The Inn features a wooden deck overlooking a beautiful curved brick patio with access to the path to the waterfront.
 This area accommodates groups up to 150 (weather permitting) for a delightful cocktail reception.

-Located across from the cabins the designated campfire pit has benches on all sides perfect for stories and conversation around the fire.
+Located across from the cabins, the designated campfire pit has benches on all sides perfect for stories and conversation around the fire.

 Our landscaped lawns offer a delightful spot for outdoor activities.
 Perfect for a brief stretch or break from a meeting or an ideal backdrop for wedding photos.
 The many lawns are perfect to take in some fresh air and enjoy the natural surroundings.

-Reminiscent of an alpine ski lodge, is home to the main and private dining rooms with a loft area overlooking the main dining room.
+Reminiscent of an alpine ski lodge, The Lodge is home to the main and private dining rooms with a loft area overlooking the main dining room.
 Two meeting rooms are located on the ground level.
 The Pines and Arts Rooms feature access to the covered patio and back lawns.